Hayward, Hornets hand Nets first loss of season, 106-104

 Nets: Spencer Dinwiddle left the game in the third quarter with a right knee strain and did not return.
 It’s unclear if he will play Monday night. … Brooklyn was outrebounded 54-46.

-Hornets: In what was clearly the play of the night, the 6-foot-1 Rozier took a look-ahead pass from LaMelo Ball and posterized the 6-foot-10 Durant with a one-handed dunk, drawing the foul for a three-point play. … The Hornets outscored the Nets 64-26 in the paint.
+In what was clearly the play of the night, the 6-foot-1 Rozier took a look-ahead pass from LaMelo Ball and posterized the 6-foot-10 Durant with a one-handed dunk, drawing the foul for a three-point play.

 INJURED REF